HailemariamMersha/computer_vision/README.md

   - `task2.err`: contains runtime errors or warnings.

 ## Notes
+- Task 2 took too long so I used the output from Google Colab.
+I added a half complete batch files from HPC.
 - Overlay image must be mounted in **read-only mode** (`:ro`) when submitting jobs, since multiple processes may access it.
 - Ensure the conda environment (`computer_vision`) is activated inside the SLURM scripts.
 - All figures for the report can be generated locally (e.g., Google Colab) if HPC plotting is not practical.